beads89/pizza-parlor/README.md

 Expected output: Pizza {pizzaSize: "Large", pizzaTopping: ["Mushroom"], pizzaPrice: 15}

 Describe: Pizza.prototype.topping
-Test: It should add toppings and add $3 to the price for each topping when user submits Code.
-Pizza.topping;
+Test: Assuming the user has not refreshed the page after performing the previous test, it should add $3 per topping to the price when the user submits
-Expected output: $3 per topping added to the cost of the pizza size.
+Code: newPizza.topping();
+      newPizza;
+Expected output: Pizza {pizzaSize: "Large", pizzaTopping: ["Mushroom"], pizzaPrice: 18}

+Test: Using the same described prototype, this test will output only the topping price.
+Code: let newPizza = new Pizza("Large", ["Mushroom"]);
+      newPizza.topping();
+      newPizza;
+Expected output: Pizza {pizzaSize: "Large", pizzaTopping: ["Mushrrom"], pizzaPrice: 3}